aleksychwedczuk/Smog-detector-kit/README.md

 Authors: Aleksy Chwedczuk, Krzysztof Dziardziel, Karolina Kamińska, Mateusz Mazurczak, Ryszard Nowacki, Igor Roszczyk, Bianka Scott (under supervision by Jakub Bochiński).

 # Introduction
 We are a group of students based in Poland who teamed up to discover new solutions to a chosen world issue.
 Smog - the widespread problem that affects most of us is what we wanted to focus on.
-Our target was to investigate the effect of smog on lifespan and create a simple kit that anyone could assemble and use in order to know what is in the air that surrounds us.
+We chose to bring awareness to precisely how much air pollution affects our life expectancy while allowing other students from Poland to follow our steps, creating the device and spreading awareness among their local communities.

 # Hardware Specification
 Product Tree